What you need to know about the African Union Convention on Cross-Border Cooperation/Niamey Convention!

 - The transformation of border areas into catalysts for growth, socioeconomic and political integration of the continent.

-Why is it important for Horn of Africa Countries to sign the Niamey Convention?
+Why is it important for African Countries to sign the Niamey Convention?

 The Niamey Convention is giving the legal framework for Member States to develop and implement cross-border cooperation initiatives.
 It is also a way of formalizing the cooperation between countries that other stakeholders can refer to and rely on when setting up “support mechanisms”.
 It gives visibility to the issue of cross-border cooperation at the political level.
 It is a way of institutionalizing cross-border cooperation through a continentally accepted framework, e.g. by the creation of Joint Border Commissions.